How it covers your car & if you need it

 If you're not happy with the lower amount – even though that's enough to provide you with a like-for-like replacement car – gap insurance may be worth it.

 - You owe money to a car finance company

-If you have taken out finance to buy the car – eg, a personal loan – you may find gap insurance useful.
+If you have taken out finance to buy the car – for example, a personal loan – you may find gap insurance useful.
 This is because if you've bought a car this way and it's written off or stolen, although your car insurer will pay out the value it's worth at the time, you're still left paying off the value it was when you first bought it.

-- Your car's less than one year old and you have fully comprehensive car insurance.
+- Your car's less than one year old and you have fully comprehensive car insurance

-Most fully comprehensive car insurance policies offer ‘new car replacement’ during the first 12 and sometimes even 24 months for new cars, so if yours does and you're still in this period you won't need gap insurance.
+Most fully comprehensive car insurance policies offer 'new car replacement' during the first 12 and sometimes even 24 months for new cars, so if yours does and you're still in this period, you won't need gap insurance.

-- You have a used car (although some with used cars do still buy it).
+- You have a used car (although some with used cars do still buy it)